yairm210/Unciv/docs/Other/Miscellaneous-JSON-files.md

 |`centered`|Boolean|Centers the line (and turns off automatic wrap).|

 The lines from json will 'surround' the automatically generated lines such that the latter are inserted just above the first json line carrying a link, if any.
 If no json lines have links, they will be inserted between the automatic title and the automatic info.
 This method may, however, change in the future.

+Note: `text` now also supports inline color markup.
+Insert `«color»` to start coloring text, `«»` to stop. `color` can be a name or 6/8-digit hex notation like `#ffa040` (different from the `color` attribute notation only by not allowing 3-digit codes, but allowing the alpha channel).
+Effectively, the `«»` markers are replaced with `[]` _after_ translation and then passed to [Gdx markup language](https://libgdx.com/wiki/graphics/2d/fonts/color-markup-language).